nrfconnect/sdk-nrf-bm/doc/nrf-bm/libraries/bm_storage.rst

 Each storage instance is represented by a :c:struct:`bm_storage` structure.

-Initialize an instance with the :c:func:`bm_storage_init` function, providing:
+To initialize a storage instance, use the :c:func:`bm_storage_init` function, providing the following information:

 * :c:member:`bm_storage.evt_handler` – Event callback.
 * :c:member:`bm_storage.start_addr` and :c:member:`bm_storage.end_addr` – Accessible address range.

-Uninitialize with the :c:func:`bm_storage_uninit` function.
+You can uninitialize a storage instance with the :c:func:`bm_storage_uninit` function.

 Usage
 *****

+The following is a list of operations you can perform with this library.

 Read
 ====